heavyind/vue-bi18n/README.md

 ## What it is

 Dead-simple internationalization for Vue applications.
-Yes, bi18n is a pun on *bilingual internationalization*.
+Yes, bi18n is a pun on *bilingual i18n*.
 The plugin handles any number of languages, but practically speaking, the intended use case is for sites supporting at most two or three languages.
 Depends on Vuex.
 A working example can be found on the [Heavy Industries vue-bi18n GitHub Pages site](https://heavyind.github.io/vue-bi18n/).

 ## Installation